Mehranmzn/Mehranmzn/README.md

 About Me 👨‍💻

-Hello, I'm Mehranmzn 👋, a statistics enthusiast 📈 currently working on online monitoring in medical time-series 🏥.
+Hello, I'm Mehranmzn 👋, a statistics enthusiast 📈 currently working on Machine learning and Data science 🏥.

 Interests 👀

-Statistics 📊
-Data Analysis 📉
+Data Science 📉
 Machine Learning 🤖

+I am AWS Machine learning Associate and Azure-900 certified.

 Current Work 🌱

-My current focus is on developing methods for online monitoring in medical time-series.
-This involves analyzing large datasets to identify patterns and trends that can be used to improve patient outcomes.
+My current focus is on developing methods for time-series predicitons, RAG applications, LLMs,and ML deployement .
-Now I am developing tools based on Meta-learning algorithms such as MAML.

 How to reach me 📫